 - Use screens that are not backlit (like some e-readers).

-- TV is preferable for reading than your phone or tablet because it is farther away-plus you're skin's safer, the further you are from a screen.
+- Mom may not approve, but it's actually safer for your eyes to watch TV then read a book on your phone or tablet because it is farther away-plus you're skin benefits , the further you are from a screen.

-- Be mindful of how close your iPhone reading is done and set yourself evening time limits on small devices
+- Be mindful of how close your iPhone too- not just because of the blue light--but also your eyes are more likely be harmed by the intense close-up focus.
+Set yourself evening time limits on small devices

 - Turn your screen light level down altogether and perhaps invest in a blue blocking film that goes over your phone, tablet or laptop screen.

 - Install Flux on your Computer Screen, which works like NightShift